AppGharage/Epay-Docs/source/docs/libraries.md

 * Install and activate the plugin.

 <img src="/assets/img/install.jpg"class="logo-icon rounded-md shadow border-2 border-white"/>
-* Still in the WordPress admin dashboard, go to the **WooCommerce plugin settings**, and then to the Payment tab.
+* Still in the WordPress admin dashboard, go to the **WooCommerce plugin settings**, and then to the Payments tab.

 <img src="/assets/img/pay.jpg"class="logo-icon rounded-md shadow border-2 border-white"/>
 * If the plugin is correctly installed, there should be an **Epay payment** option among the payment gateways listed at the bottom of the page.
 However, it would not be enabled.
 Enabling it should look this way.